Labelbox/labelspark/README.md

 ## Installation

 Install LabelSpark to your cluster by uploading a Python Wheel to the cluster, or via notebook-scoped library installation in the notebook.
-Currently LabelSpark is also available via pypi
+LabelSpark is also available via pypi

 ```
 pip install labelspark